German involvement in the Spanish Civil War: Motivation and volunteers

 In the years following the Spanish Civil War, Hitler gave several possible motives for German involvement.
 Among these were the distraction it provided from German re-militarisation; the prevention of the spread of communism to Western Europe; the creation of a state friendly to Germany to disrupt Britain and France; and the possibilities for economic expansion.
 Although the offensive on Madrid was abandoned in March 1937, a series of attacks on weaker Republican-controlled areas was supported by Germany; despite prolonging the Civil War, it would help to distract the other western powers from Hitler's ambitions in central Europe.
 The offensive on Vizcaya, a mining and industrial centre, would help fuel German industry.
 On 27 June 1937, Hitler (in a speech at Würzburg) declared he supported Franco to gain control of Spanish ore.

 Discussions over German objectives for intervention occurred in January 1937.
 Germany was keen to avoid prompting a Europe-wide war, which at the time they felt committing further resources to Spain would do.
 Contradictory views were held by German officials: Ernst von Weizsäcker suggested it was merely a matter of graceful withdrawal; Hermann Göring stated that Germany would never recognise a "red Spain".
 A joint Italian–German decision, that the last shipments would be made by the start of February, was agreed.
 German aid would therefore prevent a Nationalist defeat with a minimum of commitment.

 Involvement in the Spanish Civil War had drawn Mussolini closer to Hitler, helping to get Mussolini's agreement for Hitler's plans for union (Anschluss) with Austria.
 The authoritarian Catholic, anti-Nazi Vaterländische Front government of autonomous Austria had been successfully opposing the rise of Fascism, and following the assassination of Austria's authoritarian chancellor, Engelbert Dollfuss in 1934, had already successfully invoked Italian military assistance in case of a German invasion.
 Hitler's need to prevent an Italian invasion was settled with the Rome–Berlin Axis, partway into the Spanish Civil War.

 Around 5,000 Germans and Austrians served with the International Brigades, some of whom were political refugees.
-There were few volunteers for the Nationalist side (from any country), by comparison.